 Tom Kennedy is an accomplished touring and studio musician who ranks as one of the top acoustic and electric bass players in the world.
 His credits include performances and recordings with both mainstream legends and leading contemporary players.

-At age 17, Tom would create a musical alter ego when he began playing the Electric Bass.
+At age 17, Tom would create a musical alter ego when he began playing the Electric bass.
 Intrigued by the endless possibilities of the instrument, he began developing his now signature style best described as deep, soulful grooves merging seamlessly into acrobatic, horn-like soloing.

-In 1998, Tom became an integral part of Modern Drummer hall of famer Dave Weckl’s band, a group he toured, composed and recorded with for over nine years.
+In 1998, Tom became an integral part of Modern Drummer hall of famer Dave Weckl’s band, a group he toured, composed and recorded with for over 9 years.
 Tom and Dave have continued to perform and record together on various projects for other artists, including Mike Stern, Didier Lockwood, Dave Grusin and Lee Ritenour.

 Tom has also performed and recorded with top contemporary players Simon Philips, Steve Gadd, Frank Gambale, Steve Lukather, David Sanborn, Jeff Lorber, Ricky Lawson, Joe Sample and fusion band Planet X.